JustinDo720/CompanyHandbook/README.md

   - One-to-One for owner and company
   - Built API for users and companies seperately (plus the serializers)
   - Fixed URLs in restful api

+## 10/07
+- [x] Refactoring Handbook
+  - Changed Hyperlinks to use `company_slug` as their lookup
+  - Retested Handbook Endpoints to ensure that they work with the new company models
+  - Added **pagination** to our companies
+- Return to Frontend and build:
+  - Display Companies BUT don't allow chat unless they register
+  - Work on Registration Form to allow the 2 paths
+    - Register Company or Register existing